YOUR ALASKAN ADVENTURES

 Picture

-Indigenous Cultures : Iñupiat (in-NOO-pee-at) & Yup'ik (YOO-PIK) cultures revolve around their environment in the Far North.
-They practice traditional hunting and gathering of marine and land animals, birds, fish and berries.
+Indigenous Cultures : Iñupiat (in-NOO-pee-at) & Yup'ik (YOO-PIK) cultures that practice traditional hunting and gathering of marine and land animals, birds, fish and berries.

 Largest Cities : Nome, Utqiagvik, and Prudhoe Bay.